-Since 2010, Rockstar Games has stopped using Adobe Flash for their promotional websites, but continues working closely with Carnevale ID on current titles.
+Since 2010, Rockstar Games has stopped using Adobe Flash for their promotional websites, but continues working closely with Carnevale on current titles.

 A project created and owned by eduazy.
 Source code is considered the intellectual property of the creator.
 Distribution or use of any of the contents of this project is prohibited without his approval.

 All images, sounds and other assets used in the original Flash websites belong to Rockstar Games.

 Adobe Flash was a technology designed for mice, so it's not recommended to visit these websites using a touchscreen.
 However, a mobile version is available on landscape mode, holding your finger over an element will simulate a hover effect.
 You can also connect a mouse to your phone through USB OTG.